evkx/evkx.github.io/content/models/peugot/5008/e-5008/_index.md

 The Peugot E-5008 is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features a flat bottom and top, providing a sporty look and feel.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors